Skip to main content

 Furniture Reuse Program

 SLU's Department of Distribution Services offers a simple exchange program for reusing furniture on campus.
-If a department is redecorating and wants to discard their old furniture, Distribution Services will pick it up.
+If a department is redecorating and wants to discard its old furniture, Distribution Services will pick it up.
 Items that can be donated include, but are not limited to:

 • Desks